 Kolumbus will make Rogaland a better place to live through a zero growth in private car traffic.

 On June 13, 2017, Rogaland County Council decided that Kolumbus should go from being a bus and boat operator to becoming a mobility provider.
-This implies that we will still be responsible for bus and boat traffic in Rogaland.
-In addition, we will work towards making trains, bikes, walking and car sharing seamlessly connect with bus and boat so people will get from A to Z without using their own car.
-The keywords are correspondence as well as customized and updated information.
+This implies that we will still be responsible for the bus and boat traffic in Rogaland.
+In addition, we will work towards connecting trains, bikes, walking and car sharing seamlessly with bus and boat so people will get from A to Z without using their own car.
+The keywords are correspondence as well as customised and updated information.

 On September 7, 2017, Kolumbus and the Norwegian Railway Directorate signed an agreement on route, fare and ticket cooperation in Rogaland.
 The agreement ensures a seamless journey by bus and local train in Rogaland with a similar fare and ticket system, as well as corresponding departure times.

-In addition to a zero growth in passenger car traffic, Kolumbus will contribute to a better Rogaland by offering a completely fossil free transport offer by 2024.
+In addition to a zero growth in car traffic, Kolumbus will contribute to a better Rogaland by offering fossil free transport by 2024.
 This entails a transition to organic HVO diesel, hybrid operation and fully electric vehicles over the next few years.